xxx-cook-book/python-cook-book/Sort/Operator.itemgetter.md

 _New In Python 2.4_

-_Changed in version 2.5: Added support for multiple item extraction._
+_Changed In Python 2.5: Added support for multiple item extraction._

 ## Operator.itemgetter